nchronas/pages_test/README.md

 After the successful testing in the simulator, the design was tested in the actual hardware.
 A Xilinx VIO debug IP was used to trigger and verify the fault injection.
 The VIO IP connects the Arty board through JTAG to the Vivado suite in real time.
 There the VIO inputs were used to monitor critical signals in order to verify the correct behaviour of the CLS configuration.
 A VIO output was connected to the fault injection unit, there a button in Vivado was used to trigger a fault.
 The minion SoC with fault injection unit along with the VIO IP required more LUTs that there were available in the Arty FPGA, I had to removed the SD peripheral in order to free resources.
 Also the fault injection unit was modified to allow only one signal to be used, in order to limit  resources usage.

 ![alt_text](finj.png)
+*Fault injection in simulation.
+The fault is injected in the red cursor.*

 ## Packetcraft